 Birches School was developed by a group of parents, supported by a committed Board of Directors and Advisory Board.
 Birches, with its integrated academic program, provides a vigorous, dynamic and collaborative approach to Kindergarten through 8th Grade education.
 Students, teachers, and parents work closely together to create an environment that fosters the joy of discovery.
-Deeply rooted in nature, we welcome diverse families from Lincoln and over fifteen surrounding communities.
+Deeply rooted in nature, we welcome diverse families from over twenty communities.

 At Birches School we believe that learning should be a joyful, engaging partnership between students, teachers, and peers.
 To that end, we offer multi-age classrooms that are rich in integrated, thematic learning.
 Students at Birches become creative thinkers, empathetic friends, mindful leaders, and lifelong learners.